 Anyway, let’s have a look at a few things that I noted whilst eating the Enlightened Ice Cream;

 Now I’ll admit, I did read some online reviews before eating this ice cream to check the general consensus.
 Whilst the majority of reviews I read were saying “OMG this is AMAZING!” because they had obviously been sent the ice cream for free, there were a few honest ones amongst them.
+Enlightened ice cream has a frothy texture, almost like you’ve used a milk frother to make it creamier.

 The honest reviews seemed to imply that this ice cream wasn’t as creamy as what you may get with a regular ice cream.
 I’d probably disagree with this – I found it to be extremely creamy!
 This sis likely due to the amount of protein isolate that’s used, which adds to the texture of the dessert.